isabella232/training-workshop/instructions/README.md

 - Lesson 5: [Library Variable Set](part-2-lesson-5.md)
 - Student Demos: [Perform mock demos to demonstrate learned concepts](part-2-studentdemos.md)

+# Before you get started

+These instructions include links to pages you'll need to visit to complete tasks.
+Open these in new tabs so you don't lose your place.

 # Let's Go!

 It's time to dive into the first lesson: [Application build and artifacts](part-1-lesson-1.md)